-- Discern an applicant's personal, philosophical and vocational resonance with the mission of The Seattle School. - Assess whether an applicant is relationally and academically positioned to succeed as a graduate student at The Seattle School.
+- Discern an applicant's personal, philosophical and vocational resonance with the mission and ethos of The Seattle School. - Assess whether an applicant is relationally and academically positioned to succeed as a graduate student at The Seattle School.

 Applicants must have earned a four-year baccalaureate degree or its full educational equivalent from a college or university accredited by a U.S. accreditation association holding membership in the Council for Higher Education Accreditation, in the Association of Universities and Colleges in Canada, or from an institution which maintains similar academic requirements and standards.
-THE SEATTLE SCHOOL does not require particular undergraduate degrees (i.e. Psychology, Christian Leadership, Biblical Studies) in order to be eligible for admission to our programs, or proof of vaccinations.
+The Seattle School does not require particular undergraduate degrees (i.e. Psychology, Theology, Christian Leadership, Biblical Studies) in order to be eligible for admission to our programs.
+Applicants are not required to submit proof of vaccinations.

 General admission recommendations include a cumulative grade point average of 3.0 (on a 4.0 scale).
-The Seattle School does not require specific prerequisite coursework for admission eligibility, but recommends that an applicant's undergraduate degree contain a minimum of 40 term hours of the liberal arts and sciences, within the following areas:
+The Seattle School does not require specific prerequisite coursework for admission eligibility.
+Undergraduate studies in the liberal arts and sciences are helpful and The Seattle School recommends that applicant's complete a minimum of 40 term hours in the following areas:

 6 credits: English (Composition and Literature)

 2 credits: Philosophy

 8 credits: Psychology (Growth and Development, Abnormal Psychology, Theories of Personality)

 4 credits: History (Western Civilization)

 2 credits: Speech

-4 credits: Natural Science 4 credits: Social Science 4 credits: Foreign Language
+4 credits: Natural Science

+4 credits: Social Science

+4 credits: Foreign Language

 7 credits: Additional Liberal Arts and Sciences